SpektraSystems/Azure-Synapse-Analytics-Day/03-high-performance-analysis.md

-# Exercise 3 - High-Performance Analysis with Azure Synapse Dedicated SQL Pools
+# Exercise 03: High-Performance Analysis with Azure Synapse Dedicated SQL Pools

-### Estimated Duration: 30 minutes
+### Estimated Duration: 30 Minutes

 In this exercise, you will use several of the capabilities associated with dedicated SQL Pools to analyze the data.